This post may contain affiliate links. Please read our disclosure policy.

 How To Make Lobster Bisque

-This easy Lobster Bisque recipe is so simple to make from scratch.
+This classic Lobster Bisque recipe is so simple to make from scratch.
 It’s quick to make and ready in just under one hour.

-1. In a large pot, steam the lobster tails, shell-side down until they are cooked through.
+1. Boil the lobster tails, shell-side down, in a large dutch oven until they are cooked through.
 Using tongs, transfer the tails to a plate and allow to cool.
-Reserve the steaming water for the stock.
+Reserve the steaming water for the lobster stock.

 2. When the lobster is cool enough to handle, remove the meat from the shells and set aside.

 3. In a large pot, heat the olive oil over medium-high heat.
-Add the onion, fennel, garlic and tomato paste.
+Add the onion, fennel, minced garlic cloves and tomato paste.
 Cook until it the mixture becomes a deep burgundy color.

 4. Add the wine to the pot and deglaze, scraping the bottom of the pan to release the brown bits.
-Stir in the thyme, bay leaf, paprika, cayenne pepper, chicken stock, reserved steaming liquid and tomatoes.
+Stir in the thyme, bay leaf, paprika, cayenne pepper, chicken stock, reserved lobster water and tomatoes.
 Return the shells to the pot and allow the mixture to simmer.

-5. Remove the shells from the broth and blend until smooth.
+5. Remove the shells from the broth and, using an immersion blender, blend until smooth on high speed.
 Stir in the cream, half and half and lemon juice.

-6. Chop the lobster meat into bite size pieces and divide among your soup bowls.
+6. Chop the lobster meat into small pieces and divide among your soup bowls.

 7. Ladle the soup over the lobster meat and serve immediately.
 Garnish with fennel fronds if desired.

-8. To add a little extra flavor, you can stir in a splash of sherry, if desired.
+8. To add a little extra flavor, you can stir in a splash of sherry or Worcestershire sauce, if desired.

 An enameled Cast Iron Dutch Oven for under $100 that can be used to bake bread, simmer soups, roast beef, chicken and more.
 This is a gem in the kitchen.